1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The 1960 Small Date penny represents one of modern numismatics’ most remarkable value propositions.
 This Philadelphia-minted variety originated from manufacturing difficulties in early 1960, when die breakage issues forced the U.S. Mint to halt production after just a few weeks of striking.

-The coin’s exceptional value stems from its extremely limited production run, estimated at approximately 2.075 million pieces struck exclusively in January 1960.
-This represents a fraction of typical penny mintages and creates genuine scarcity in today’s market.
+The coin’s exceptional value stems from its extremely limited production run, estimated at approximately 2.075 million pieces struck exclusively in January 1960 — a fraction of typical penny mintages that creates genuine scarcity in today’s market.

 1960 Small Date Penny (RD) Price/Grade Chart